 When the claim is with a Nominal Insurer scheme agent, the agent is responsible for administering payment of vocational program expenses.

-When the claim is with a SICorp insurance agent4, the agent is responsible for administering payment of vocational program expenses less than $10,000.
+When the claim is an agent for icare Insurance for NSW4, the agent is responsible for administering payment of vocational program expenses less than $10,000.

 Self-insurer or specialised insurer